Sensitive Facebook documents could be published 'within the next week'

-The UK Parliament said Tuesday it hopes to publish documents about Facebook's business practices "within the next week."
-The documents may contain evidence that Facebook was alerted to Russian interference on its platform as early as 2014.
+The UK may release documents "within the next week" about Facebook's knowledge of Russian interference on the social network, a member of Parliament said Tuesday.
+The documents may contain evidence that Facebook knew about the issue as early as 2014.

 Parliament seized the documents over the weekend from the founder of app development company Six4Three while he was visiting London.

-Damian Collins, who heads the Parliament's Digital, Culture, Media and Sport Committee, noted at a press conference that he hopes to make the documents public "very soon" though he couldn't give an exact date.
+Damian Collins, the member of Parliament who heads the Digital, Culture, Media and Sport Committee, noted at a press conference that he couldn't give an exact date for the release.

-A California court, which has had the same documents under seal in the US, has asked Facebook to confirm this week why they should remain sealed.
+A California court, which has had the same documents under seal in the US, has asked Facebook to reassert this week why they should remain sealed.

 "There is a clearly growing interest in what the documents contain," said Collins.

-Collins' committee is currently combing though the documents, but there is a large number and some will require redactions before they're made public, he said.
-So far, no one outside of the committee has seen the documents.
+Collins' committee is currently combing through the documents, but there is a large number and some will require redaction before they're made public, he said.

 "Our duty of care is to go through them properly," said Collins.
-Once it's been confirmed that their contents is in the public interest, the best step would be to publish them altogether as a block, he added.
+Once the committee has confirmed that the contents are in the public interest, the best step would be to publish them altogether as a block, he added.

 Facebook didn't immediately respond to a request for comment.